min2ha/ukwa-site/content/target/66995/index.en.md

   "start_date": "2018-06-08T09:00:00Z"
 }

-# Mayor's Office for Policing And Crime, The (MOPAC)

 Updates from the Mayor's Office for Policing And Crime (MOPAC) on what we are doing to make London even safer.